Are you thinking of getting a dreamcatcher tattoo or looking for some inspiration?

 - For men, the upper arm (top of shoulder) is a popular area of placement.

 - Both men and women find it attractive to put dream catcher tattoos on various areas of their backs.
 In my opinion, the best place on the back is in the upper center, directly in the middle.
 The shoulder blades are also great places for this beautiful work of art.

 - The hip is popular for women, as is the side of the stomach.

 No matter where you choose to put your dream catcher tattoo, this design typically looks better large rather than small.
-There is a lot of detail that goes into a dream catcher, so the bigger the better.
-This is simply not a design that is meant to be worn on a small scale, but of course the decision is ultimately yours.
+There is a lot of detail that goes into a dream catcher, so the bigger, the better.
+But you can also have a tiny dream catcher on your wrist or behind the ear.

 I think Dreamcatcher tattoos are so beautiful and meaningful.
 I would really live to get one on my upper arm.

 Loved so many wonderful of these Dream catchers.

 Where are you located, please.